tcorbettclark/sql-constructor/README.md

 # sql-constructor

-Programming approach and utility functions to construct and maintain well-formatted SQL from Python 3.6 and above.
+Programming approach and utility functions to programmatically construct and maintain well-formatted SQL from Python 3.6 and above.

 ## Motivation and Philosophy

-Like all programming languages, the task of writing maintainable SQL is made a little bit easier through good formatting and layout, reducing the cognitive load.
-Doing this with completely static SQL is possible e.g. with static formatters, but much harder to achieve when *programmatically* constructing the SQL.
+Like all programming languages, the task of writing maintainable SQL is made a little bit easier through good formatting and layout, reducing the cognitive load on the programmers.
+Doing this with completely static SQL is possible e.g. with static formatters, but is harder to achieve when *programmatically* constructing the SQL.
 In my experience one easily looses the formating in *both* the generating Python code *and* in the generated SQL.
 Ouch.

 This package aims to solve this problem with a particular programming pattern and a small number of utility functions.